Hammerklavier-cn/ppt_stealer-rs/README.md

   -P, --password <PASSWORD>
           SSH password
       --key-auth
           Use SSH key authentication.
-If not assigned, password authentication will be used.
+If not assigned, password authenticatio n will be used.
       --refresh-interval <REFRESH_INTERVAL>
           Refresh interval in seconds [default: 30]
       --no-gui